Skip to main content

 What Constitutes Mental Health Information?

-In the context of a wellness program, is a broad and sensitive category.
+In the context of a wellness program, mental health information is a broad and sensitive category.
 It extends far beyond a formal diagnosis from a clinician.
 This data can include your self-reported stress levels on a questionnaire, your answers to questions about mood or sleep patterns, your engagement with a meditation or mental wellness app, or even biometric data that can infer your stress response.

 These data points create a detailed portrait of your psychological state.
 Because this information is so personal, the legal frameworks in place are designed to ensure it is handled with care and used only for its intended purpose ∞ to support your well-being, not to create professional liabilities.